Jan. 21 Letters to the Editor

 Congress authorized funds to pay the expenses of mothers to travel to Europe to visit their son’s graves.
 Mrs. Dole was one of 6,693 who made the trip in 1931.

-Two Lewiston school superintendents, Glenn Todd and Clarence Booth, and longtime Lewiston police office Homer Brutzman are buried at Normal Hill.
+Two Lewiston school superintendents, Glenn Todd and Clarence Booth, and longtime Lewiston police officer Homer Brutzman are buried at Normal Hill.

-A precious April 2,1917, picture is of the Lewiston National Guard leaving the train depot with a crowd of hundred seeing them off.
+A precious April 2, 1917, picture is of the Lewiston National Guard leaving the train depot with a crowd of hundreds seeing them off.
 As the WWI song said, “The Yanks won’t be back ‘til it’s over over there” and they did not return until after the Nov.
-11,1918, Armistice.
+11, 1918, Armistice.

 Dick Riggs